TristanRobitaille/engsci-thesis/readme.md

 # AI accelerator ASIC for sleep stage classification

-Part of my Engineering Science (ECE option) at the University of Toronto.
+Part of my Engineering Science (ECE option) degree at the University of Toronto.
 Supervised by Prof. Xilin Liu of UofT X-Lab.\
 Project description: https://tristan.cbcr.me/?type=a#edge_AI

 ## Dependencies